 How Does Cannabis Help With Arthritis?

 Arthritis is extremely common in the United States alone, 23% of all adults (over 54 million people) have arthritis.
 Arthritis refers to more than 100 diseases and conditions that affect the joints including rheumatoid arthritis, osteoarthritis, lupus, and gout.
 Pharmaceutical medications like narcotics, steroids, and injections are often used to treat arthritis, but they often have harmful side effects and can even result in dependency.
-That’s why so many people turn to CBD to manage the pain and inflammation associated with their arthritis naturally.
+That’s why so many people turn to CBD in hopes of managing the pain and inflammation associated with their arthritis naturally.

 How does cannabis help with arthritis?
 Let’s start with the basics.
 You’ve probably heard quite a bit about THC, the psychoactive cannabinoid, but CBD is gaining popularity for its vast array of therapeutic values.
 Unlike THC, CBD doesn’t produce psychoactive effects.
-Instead, CBD works on anti-inflammatory and analgesic pathways in the body to supply relief to those suffering from pain.
+Instead, some evidence suggests that CBD works on anti-inflammatory and analgesic pathways in the body to supply relief to those suffering from pain.
+Some companies even design anti-inflammation CBD.

-Arthritis is one of the most proven applications of CBD.
-In order to understand CBD’s anti-arthritic effects, we turn to a series of medical studies that have been conducted over the past eighteen years.
+To date, many studies have assessed the value of CBD for arthritis with positive results.
+Still, more evidence is needed before CBD can officially be established as an arthritis treatment, and research regarding the topic is expected to continue to advance.
+In order to understand the potential of CBD for arthritis, we turn to a series of medical studies that have been conducted over the past eighteen years.
 These studies evaluated CBD’s medical efficacy in treating those who suffer from various types of arthritis.
 We will address the results below.

 What Studies Exist to Support the Use of CBD in Arthritis